 At the law offices of Taylor Martino, P.C., our experienced Alabama wrongful death attorneys understand that when you are mourning the loss of loved one, filing a civil action for damages may not be at the top of your priority list.
 We understand, and want to reassure you that our attorneys are here to patiently and compassionately help you and your family understand your options and right to damages.

 A wrongful death claim is a type of civil action that is filed after the wrongful or neglectful actions of one party lead to the death of another.
-A wrongful death action is permissible in situations where the decedent would have had a personal injury claim had the injury not resulted in death.
+An Alabama wrongful death lawsuit is permissible in situations where the decedent would have had a personal injury claim had the injury not resulted in death.
 These types of claims are typically filed on the behalf of the surviving spouse or immediate family member of a person who was killed in an unpredictable and tragic accident type, and can be used to seek punitive damages.

 In order for a wrongful death suit to be successful, a plaintiff must prove certain elements (the same elements that are necessary to establish in a standard negligence-based personal injury claim).
 These elements are:

-Duty of care.
 The plaintiff must prove that the defendant in the action owed the decedent a duty of care.
 In many cases, this duty of care is implied.

-Causation.
 It is not just enough to prove that the defendant breached the duty of care owed to a plaintiff; causation must also be established.
 Causation means that the decedent’s injuries would not have been established but for the defendant’s actions.

 Another, very unique, aspect of Alabama wrongful death cases is that a plaintiff must prove that the breach of duty of care/action of the defendant was intentional and wanton.
 This will be discussed more in the section on damages recoverable.